eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 (3) Google Drive (free web service): https://drive.google.com/drive/my-drive

 3_1.
-Before Join TXTImages it is very recommended to "Create Cleared Text Images (RGBImages->TXTImages)" with turned on "Save Each Substring Separately" option (in settings in the left side of "OCR" tab page) or in other case you will need to manually specify font size for "Join TXTImages Split Line"

-3_2.
-Join TXTImages by "Join Cleared Text Images To Single Image (TXTImages->TXTImagesJoined)" button in "OCR" tab.
+Join TXT/RGBImages by "Join TXT/RGBImages (TXT/RGBImages->ImagesJoined)" button in "OCR" tab, after generation of joined images it will auto create "TXTResults/join_txt_results.txt" file if it is not exist yet.
 In settings in the left side of "OCR" tab page you can change:
+*) "Join RGBImages" switch what images to join TXTImages or RGBImages by turn on or off *) "Use TXTImages Info For Join RGBImages" switch, in case of turn on (which is the most preferred variant) it will join only those RGBImages which data still exist in TXTImages and will join only related areas to TXTImages.
-*) max number of joined subtitles in single generated image, in some cases with "Join TXTImages Scale (From Original RGBImages Size)" == 1 it can work even with "Join TXTImages Max Number" == 160 but according users experience OCR can be more accurate with "Join TXTImages Max Number" == 50 than with "Join TXTImages Max Number" == 100
+*) "Join Images Max Number" max number of joined TXT/RGBImages to single (combined) generated images, in some cases with "Join Images Scale (From Original RGBImages Size)" == 1 it can work even with "Join Images Max Number" == 160 but according users experience OCR can be more accurate with "Join Images Max Number" == 50 than with "Join Images Max Number" == 100
-*) generated [sub_id] format and related search format pattern for find sub data in "TXTResults/join_txt_results.txt"
-NOTE: when program search related sub data in "TXTResults/join_txt_results.txt" it add additional [sub_id] to the end.
-*) if font size is "-1" it will try to automatically find optimal font size for "Join TXTImages Split Line" according average TXTImages heights, but you can specify it manually in range [1-80].
+*) if font size is "-1" it will try to automatically find optimal font size for "Join Images Split Line" according average Images heights (and info about found number of lines in them in case of TXTImages), but you can specify it manually in range [1-80].
-*) scale from original "RGBImages" size.
-*) "Join TXTImages Split Line Text" support macro definitions: [sub_id], [begin_time], [end_time].
+*) "Join Images Scale (From Original RGBImages Size)" *) "Join Images Split Line Text" support macro definitions: [sub_id], [begin_time], [end_time].
 [MOST IMPORTANT] But for find sub data currently supported only [sub_id] which format can be changed.
+*) "Format For Generate [sub_id]" and related "Format For Search Subtitle Data By [sub_id] In "TXTResults/join_txt_results.txt""
+NOTE: when program search related subtitle data in "TXTResults/join_txt_results.txt" it add additional [sub_id] to the end.
+[MOST IMPORTANT] You don't need to change them but in case if OCR fail to correctly decode [sub_id] in generated "Join Images Split Line Text" you can try to change them.

+3_2.
+Upload joined TXT/RGB images from "ImagesJoined" folder to some directory in Google Drive.

 3_3.
-Upload joined TXT images from "TXTImagesJoined" folder to some directory in Google Drive.
+Right mouse click on each joined TXT/RGB image -> "Open with" -> "Google Docs" (it will should automatically OCR image and generate doc file).
+NOTE: If OCR failed and result doc file is empty you can try to change:
+*) scale from original "RGBImages" size, in most case it works better with unscaled images: "Join Images Scale (From Original RGBImages Size)" == 1
+*) manually specify font size for "Join Images Split Line" *) max number of joined TXT/RGBImages to single (combined) generated images

 3_4.
-Right mouse click on each joined TXT image -> "Open with" -> "Google Docs" (it will should automatically OCR image and generate doc file).
-NOTE: If OCR failed and result doc file is empty you can try to change:
-*) scale from original "RGBImages" size, in most case it works better with unscaled images: "Join TXTImages Scale (From Original RGBImages Size)" == 1
-*) manually specify font size for "Join TXTImages Split Line" *) max number of joined subtitles in single generated image

-3_5.
 Open each generated doc file and copy all texts to single file "TXTResults/join_txt_results.txt" with saving in UTF8 format.
 NOTE: '\n' is no matter, just simply copy each text result to the end of result txt file with simple concatenation.

-3_6.
+3_5.
 Generate subtitle (*.srt or *.ass) from "TXTResults/join_txt_results.txt" files by clicking "Create Sub From Text Results (TXTResults->Sub)" button in "OCR" tab.

 #-----------------------------------------------------